It was a Saturday afternoon, and I found myself

 Once a very close, and tall, buddy of mine visited from Alabama.
 We've been friends since we were roommates at Detroit Bible College.

 Don saw Troy, and his eyes lit up.
 Troy responded with "I remember Paul from Warren, Michigan."
 He knew, somehow, that Don assisted me on occasion.
-Those words impressed
+Those words impressed my friend.

 One of Troy's most endearing qualities, in my opinion, is a refusal to take himself seriously.
 When he is